Scaling Limits of Coalescent Processes Near Time Zero: Introduction

 when $\alpha \in (1,2)$ and

 when $\alpha =2$. \end{thm}

-We will now depict how the closed unit ball $B(o,1) \subset (\mathbb S,d_\mathbb S)$ is constructed from the process $\Z$.
-First construct a tree $T$ from the process $\Z$.
-Start the tree with one particle called the root.
-Whenever the process $\Z$ makes a jump of size $k$ select a particle uniformly at random; this particle gives birth to $k$ offspring.
-Thus for each $r \in [0,1)$, there are precisely $\Z(r)$ particles which are at distance $r$ from the root.
+We will now depict how the closed unit ball $B(o,1) \subset (\mathbb S,d_\mathbb S)$ is constructed (see Section \ref{sec:proof_a_ranged} for a proof of the assertions here).
+First construct a tree $T$ from a branching process.
+Start the tree with one particle which does not die and is hence referred to as an immortal particle.
+The immortal particle produces $j \geq 1$ offspring at time $r \in [0,1)$ with rate $(j+1)q_{j+1}^{(r)}$ where

+For $j \geq 1$, the other particles at time $r \in [0,1)$ die and are replaced by $j+1$ offspring at rate $q_{j+1}^{(r)}$.
+Thus for each $r \in [0,1)$, the number of particles which are at distance $r$ from the root is distributed $\Z(r)$.
 The process $\Z(r)$ explodes as $r \rightarrow 1$ so we have infinitely many particles at distance one from the root.
-The space $B(o,1)$ is the set of particles at distance one from the root.
+The space $B(o,1)$ is the set of particles at distance one from the root and $o$ is the immortal particle that is distance one from the root.
 For each $v,w \in B(o,1)$ there exists two unique paths from the root ending at the points $v,w$ and these paths deviate at distance $h_{v,w}\geq 0$ from the root.
 The distance between two points is given by $d_\mathbb S(v,w)=1-h_{v,w}$.
+The multi-type branching process described is the spine decomposition of an inhomogeneous Galton--Watson process for which each particle at time $r \in [0,1)$ dies gives rise to $j+1$ offspring at rate $q_{j+1}^{(r)}$ as introduced in \cite{cr_spine}.